-There are four primary companies that act as credit card networks for payment processing:
+Four primary companies act as credit card networks for payment processing:

-- Visa: This is a payment network only; that is, it doesn't issue credit cards directly to consumers, though you will see the Visa logo appearing on many cards to identify their association with the card's payment network.
+- Visa: This is a payment network only; that is, it doesn’t issue credit cards directly to consumers, though you will see the Visa logo appearing on many cards to identify the company’s association with the card’s payment network.
 Visa also oversees the Visa Signature benefits associated with certain credit cards, such as premium rental car privileges and hotel perks.

 - Mastercard: Again, this is only a credit card network, but it has its own suite of card protections and benefits, such as identity theft protection and extended warranties.

 - American Express: American Express is a credit card network and card issuer that both issues credit cards and processes payments for cards bearing its logo.
 It also offers cardholder benefits like travel insurance.

-- Discover: It's both a card network and card issuer offering benefits like secondary rental car collision insurance.
+- Discover: This is both a card network and card issuer, offering benefits like secondary rental car collision insurance.

-The payment network your card operates is important because merchants aren't required to accept credit cards from every payment network.
+The payment network your card operates is important because merchants aren’t required to accept credit cards from every payment network.
 A grocery store or gas station may accept Mastercard or Visa but not American Express or Discover credit cards.
-And if you’re traveling, card networks overseas may vary from what you’re used to in the U.S. If you routinely spend money at the same merchants or have multiple credit cards operating in different card networks, that may not be a problem.
-But if you’re planning to travel outside of the U.S. and only have cards from one network like American Express, view online maps of acceptance locations on the card network website.
+And if you’re traveling, card networks overseas may vary from what you’re used to in the United States.
+If you routinely spend money at the same merchants or have multiple credit cards operating in different card networks, that may not be a problem.
+But if you’re planning to travel outside of the United States and only have cards from one network, like American Express, be sure to view the maps of acceptance locations on the card network’s website.